accelazh/accelazh.github.io/_posts/2015-02-6-Play-With-Openstack-Cinder.md

 It looks like no QoS support found in Ceph's Cinder driver (cinder/volume/drivers/rbd.py).
 But we can use QoS on the libvirt side, i.e. "frontend" QoS, see [here](http://ceph.com/planet/openstack-ceph-rbd-and-qos/).
 Libvirt QoS and Cinder driver QoS can both be used,i.e. "frontend" and "backend" QoS.
 Related [article](http://www.wzxue.com/openstack-cinder%E7%9A%84qos%E7%89%B9%E6%80%A7%E9%A2%84%E8%A7%88/).
 QoS api code entrance at `cinder/api/contrib/qos_specs_manage.py`.
 Corresponding volume code at `cinder/volume/qos_specs.py`.

-BTW, found a Cinder code analysis [article](http://blog.csdn.net/gaoxingnengjisuan/article/details/18191943).
+Also, found a Cinder code analysis [article](http://blog.csdn.net/gaoxingnengjisuan/article/details/18191943).